epfl-ada/ada-2021-project-aaaf/index.md

 We use set of topics to find senators quotes about taxes: `{'charge', 'tax', 'bill', 'bills', 'taxes', 'fee', 'fees'}`

 {% include main_analysis/quotes_number_distrib_by_states_taxes.html %}

+Taxes is a very debatable topic for each USA state.
+It could be observed in a positive or negative way.
+For example, in 2018 Iowa introduced a new tax reform [link](https://tax.iowa.gov/iowa-tax-reform).
+It could be observed clearly, that it is a very hot topic in IOWA after 2018.
 ## Weapons

 {% include main_analysis/quotes_number_distrib_by_states_weapons.html %}